AdobeDocs/audience-manager.fr-FR/help/using/features/data-explorer/data-explorer-signals-search/data-explorer-filter-results.md

 # Filter Search Results {#filter-search-results}

-Filtrez les résultats d&#39;une recherche de signal en fonction du type de signal.
+Filtrez les résultats d'une recherche de signal en fonction du type de signal.

 1. Go to [!UICONTROL Audience Data > Signals > Search] and run a [!UICONTROL Signals Search] with the desired key-value pairs, or a broader search, using the filters.
 1. Use the **[!UICONTROL Filter by Signal Type]** section to filter your results based on the following categories: